enkidevs/curriculum/security/appsec/intro/what-else-do-you-need-to-know.md

 > 💡 As with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

+> 💬 Why are you interested in learning Security?
+>
+> Leave a comment or view some of the other comments for inspiration before moving on.

 ---